eagle840/katacoda-labs/swaggerandpy/step2.md

 # Run the simple python program.

-This particular python program has had flasgger called, which allows you to take a swagger config file and incorperate into the program.
+This particular python program has had flasgger imported/used, which allows you to take a swagger config file and incorperate into the program.

 `ls`{{execute}}